 For now my wife and I hold between us a total of £1000 in cash, plus sums building up for spending on some bills in a few months.
 We don’t need more cash because we have a few thousand in stocks-and-shares ISAs which we can access within about a week.

 I’m not really a fan.
-I know some people favour a bond/equity mix, with more bonds as you age (maybe 120-age=%bonds).
+I know some people favour a bond/equity mix, with more bonds as you age (maybe 120-age=%equity).
 When I’ve held bonds they seem to crash but not grow as fast as equities.
 The mix is supposed to reduce volatility but the trade-off is reduced growth.

 I don’t have a fixed date when I must buy an annuity, when a stock market fall would hurt.
 So I don’t have a fear of temporary stock market drops.
 So growth is more important to me than volatility.